 Smithsonian National Zoo

 The Smithsonian National Zoo is one of the oldest zoos in the United States.
 In a normal year, entrance to the zoo is completely free, and luckily, the zoo live cams are the same.
-Kids can watch lions, elephants, a recently impregnated panda, and, oddly enough, a naked mole-rat cam all day long.
-While the Smithsonian Zoo is closed for the time being, zookeepers are still working on-site but the animals won’t always be visible on the free live cam.
+Kids can watch lions, elephants, and baby cheetahs — or watch the daily wholesome soap opera of the naked mole-rat cam, whose complex social lives make for riveting TV.

 The Bronx Zoo